Favorite Cycling Workouts—Comparing Different Approaches

 Grant Holicky 22:04

-and then furthermore, this is kind of a fun workout to get to go hammer yourself in a bunch of different ways.
-That’s not fun to you, Griffin.
-That’s not what you had on the list.
+Well, and furthermore, this is kind of a fun workout too, you get to go hammer yourself in a bunch of different ways.
+That’s not fun to you, Griffin?
+That’s not what you had on the list of fun?

 Griffin McMath 22:13

-No, I just I’m loving this.
-I really appreciate as you’re going through each of these workouts, you know, is this suitable for a solo ride or for a group ride.
+No, I just – I’m loving this.
+I really appreciate as you’re going through each of these workouts, you know, is this suitable for a solo ride or for a group ride?
 And then also, the notes that we have on the comparison of what’s actually happening with stress and the workload during the workout.
-So whereas we’re polarizing stress with silos workout, this one, you’re just trying to accumulate stress.
-And so I think being able to pick apart this, so that as coaches or athletes are listening to this, they’re understanding when to plug and play each of these workouts is a good idea.
-So I think my I have questions right now that I can answer I’d be asking you about what we’re talking about.
-And we’re saying we’re accumulating stress throughout this particular ride.
-Yeah,
+So whereas we’re polarizing stress with Seiler’s workout, this one, you’re just trying to accumulate stress and so I think being able to pick apart this so that as coaches or athletes are listening to this, they’re understanding when to plug and play each of these workouts is a good idea.
+So I think I have questions right now that I can answer – I’d be asking you about what we’re talking about and we’re saying we’re accumulating stress throughout this particular ride.

-Do things I want to point out one, I love that you’re pointing out the stress aspect of it, because that’s really what we’re talking about.
-Right is stress on the body and then hopefully the adaptation that comes from that, but I will say the more you do the Seiler than the better you can do the Frank Overton Yeah.
+Yeah, two things I want to point out; one, I love that you’re pointing out the stress aspect of it, because that’s really what we’re talking about, right, it is stress on the body and then hopefully the adaptation that comes from that, but I will say the more you do the Seiler, than the better you can do the Frank Overton.

 Grant Holicky 23:08